DK26/qradar-guides/QRadarAppDev/AppGuide.md

     > * `run.py` - default Python script for running your app locally

     > To customize your app, edit the manifest and add/update files in the app folder.

+3. From this point, just refer to `README.html`.

+---

+To be continued...